If your organization does not have an internship program, you might be missing out on some great talent for a low cost.

 The internship process can test the student’s socialization to the workplace, aptitude, and skill set.

-For an internship program to be successful, it requires designated resources, a formal structure and management process for recruiting prospective interns and managing current interns.
+For an internship program to be successful, it requires designated resources, a formal structure, and management process for recruiting prospective interns and managing current interns.

-1. Program Goals
+1. Internship Program Goals

-For example, the internship program might have a goal of recruiting at least 10 candidates for each position.
-This goals allows for a good selection of candidates for the position.
+For example, the internship program might have a goal of recruiting at least ten candidates with very specific qualifications for each position.

 2. Application Process

 Internship programs often have the same or similar application process as used for new employees.

 3. Compensation Package

-Relocation costs, housing supplement and paid holidays are a few benefits that can be included in an internship compensation package.
+Relocation costs, housing supplements, and paid holidays are a few benefits that can be included in an internship compensation package.